 The System Backup/Restore screen will be displayed.
 Click on the Restore tab.
 Read carefully through the restoration settings, and check the ones you wish to enable.

 Restore Disabled Checkbox

-If you check the Restore Disabled box, all projects, project resources, notifications, alarm journals, database connections, OPC connections, devices, scripts and third party modules will be disabled upon restart.
+If you check the Restore Disabled box, the imported resources will be disabled upon restoration.

 Click Choose File, then navigate to your Gateway backup file (*.gwbk).
 By default, all your Gateway backup files are saved in your Downloads folder unless you select another folder location to choose an exisiting Gateway Backup file (

 - Choose your Ignition backup file (

 - Click Restore at the bottom of the System Backup/Restore screen.
 The Gateway stops while restoring the backup file.
 When restoring is complete, the Gateway restarts itself to apply the restored settings.
 The Gateway Webpage is refreshed and your projects are loaded and your whole Gateway is restored in less than a minute.